T of C

 Tiao Xian Pin |

-Xilutang Qintong3 places this melody before all others, before even the gong modal prelude, perhaps indicating it was intended as a warming up piece.
-However, almost the same melody occurs as the seventh piece in Fengxuan Xuanpin (1539), with the title Yi Sa Jin (First Scatter Gold), and with lyrics.
+Fengxuan Xuanpin (1539) has almost this same melody as its seventh piece but with the title Yi Sa Jin (First Scatter Gold), and with lyrics.
 Pieces in Fengxuan Xuanpin have no explanations, nor does this is one in Xilutang Qintong, so its origins remain obscure.
 Zha Fuxi in his Guide says Tiao Xianpin came from a Ming dynasty folk melody while he said Yi Sa Jin was "pre-Ming".
 No evidence is given for either assertion.
+Moreover, the structure of this melody suggests it has more to do with mode (調 diao) than with actual tuning.

 None